vda1r22/bbnet/README.md

 BBNet – a package for creating simple predictive models in ecology, conservation and environmental policy based on Bayesian belief networks
 ================
-Rick Stafford & Victoria Dominguez Almela
+Victoria Dominguez Almela & Richard Stafford
 14 May, 2024

 - [bbnet